×

 We asked people if they have access to good medical care in Mexico.
 They wrote:

 "A few weeks ago I used my GEHA (government employees health association) insurance at Hospital San Antonio.
 Well I should say I tried to use it.
 At first the staff at Hospital San Antonio said that my entire emergency would be covered but they charged my $25000 USD UP Front and I had to pay it or the administrative staff there told me they would send me to a public hospital in the worst part of Guadalajara.
 They bullied me and I felt so uncomfortable but I was not in a position to fight.
 I paid the up front fee and then on discharge they just deducted it from the bill which I still had to pay and they gave me a bill with codes to submit to my insurer for reimbursement...such lies and thieves trying to trick people about accepting insurances.
-I will never go back to Hospital San Antonio in Tlyacapan," explained one expat who made the move to Lake Chapala.
+I will never go back to Hospital San Antonio in Tlyacapan," said one person in Lake Chapala.

 View More Answers